jangorecki/anchormodeling/inst/doc/setup.md

 If you are going not only execute scripts but also write them then the IDE is helpful.
 RStudio is undoubtedly best IDE for R.

-- If you use linux with GUI, like Ubuntu desktop, you can install RStudio Desktop.
+- If you use windows or linux with GUI, like Ubuntu desktop, you can install RStudio Desktop.
 - If you use cli linux without GUI like Ubuntu server then you can install RStudio Server and access IDE remotely from web browser over http.

 [RStudio download page](http://www.rstudio.com/products/RStudio/)